glasnt/talks/2018_04_SyPy/slides.md

 Note: we have four fields - a unique id, two foreign keys off to other models, and image

+but name isn't there.
+That came from codepoint

 ---
  <div class="shell-wrap"><p class="shell-top-bar">python3.6</p><p class="shell-body">
  &gt;&gt;&gt; from unicodex.models import Design<br>